If you’re a team site owner, it’s a good idea to create a governance model to address your site’s policies, processes, roles, and responsibilities.

 An important but often invisible part of any site is its governance model—the set of policies, roles, responsibilities, and processes that you establish to determine how the people in your group use SharePoint.

-Many organizations have a governance model in place for sites at the Central Administration or site collection level, which may be created and maintained by an Information Technologies (IT) department or team.
+Many organizations have a governance model in place for sites at the Central Administration or site collection level, which is created and maintained by an Information Technologies (IT) department or team.

 If you’re a site owner for a sub-site in a site collection, such as a team site, it’s a good idea to create your own additional governance model to address your specific issues.